Public Policy MPP

 - December 6 – Late Application Deadline

 Applications are processed as they are received.
 Late applications may be considered for admission.

 APPLY ONLINE to this graduate program.
 Whether delivered in person or online, curricula, admissions requirements and deadlines are the same for the Master of Public Policy program.
 In the application portal, applicants interested in the in-person MPP program should select “Master of Public Policy” from the drop-down menu, while those applying for the online MPP should select “Online MPP” from that menu.

 From Whom: Letters of recommendation should be obtained from college/university faculty members familiar with academic competence.
 For applicants with extensive administrative experience, two of the letters may come from supervisors or colleagues in the agency or organization where the applicant has been employed.
 Letters must be on official letterhead or include the recommender's full contact information: mailing address, phone and email.

 Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree is required.
 A minimum GPA of 3.0 in undergraduate work is expected for consideration of the application to the program.

-Statement of Goals: Approximately 500 to 1,000 words include your interest in Temple's program, your future career goals, and your academic and work experience.
+Statement of Goals: In approximately 500 to 1,000 words, share your interest in Temple's program, your future career goals, and your academic and work experience.